Search and rescue cover

 Including air ambulance/helicopter evacuation and repatriation to the UK should you become injured or taken ill.

-You should call the emergency assistance service as soon as possible and assistance will be provided in organising payment of any rescue expenses and assisting you in repatriating you to the UK as quickly as possible.
+You should call the emergency assistance service as soon as possible and assistance will be provided in repatriating you to the UK as quickly as possible.

 Cover is subject to the policy conditions.